beaverbuilder/documentation/docs/beaver-builder/getting-started/what-can-i-do-with-beaver-builder.md

 When you drag content modules from the Content panel to the layout, the rows and columns are automatically created.
-As your layouts become more complex, with columns within columns, sometimes it's easier to drag in row layouts first, then drag content modules into them.
-For example, here is a single row with three layers of columns.
+As your layouts become more complex, with columns nested within columns, sometimes it's easier to drag in row layouts first, then drag content modules into them.

+For example, here is a single row with three *column groups*, which can be thought of as rows within rows.

 ![](/img/what-can-i-do-with-beaverbuilder-8.png)

 For more information about how columns work, see the [column layouts overview](/beaver-builder/layouts/columns/column-layouts-overview.md).

-In the screenshot above, all three layers of columns are inside a single row, but you could also put each column layer into a different row, as shown in this screenshot:
+In the screenshot above, all three column groups are inside a single row, but you could also put each column group into a different row, as shown in this screenshot:

 ![](/img/what-can-i-do-with-beaverbuilder-9.png)